My last visit to NZ was a bit wet so I set off to revisit one of the best places to ride a motorcycle.

 I stopped at the Leigh fish and chips shop for lunch and listen to all the old surfers trying to sound ‘rad’ still haha.

 Lovely ride north next to the ocean to The Bay of Islands.
 I stayed the night at Paihia.
 It was really hot come late afternoon, about 32 degrees so it was a relief to get out my riding gear.
-The temperatures leading up to my ride had been rather mild so I had not brought my full summer ride gear but rather my Alpinestars two piece goretex outfit minus liners which is ok up to high twenties but then starts to get uncomfortable if it gets hotter. (but then so does almost anything in the heat if not moving)
+The temperatures leading up to my ride had been rather mild so I had not brought my full summer ride gear but rather my Alpinestars two piece goretex outfit minus liners which is ok up to high twenties but then starts to get uncomfortable.

 Day one route.
-I may have detoured along the coast a little more as I left the highway earlier when my old 760 Garmin Nuvi GPS did not look like it was going to work for first couple of hours riding.
-You could easy navigate with just a offline map like MapsMe that I always have on my phone for any country I visit.
-Eventually the GPS correctly located itself and loaded the New Zealand map then worked fine the rest of the ride even when it got soaking wet, but I am getting ahead of myself.
+I detoured along the coast a little more as I left the highway earlier when my old 760 Garmin Nuvi GPS did not look like it was going to work for first couple of hours riding.

-Today I was going back down the west coast of the Twin Coast Discovery scenic drive.
+Day two I am going north then back down the west coast of the Twin Coast Discovery scenic drive.
 I was using my old New Zealand Motorcycle Atlas as a source of best roads for this tour.
 Now technically out of date but I doubt too much has changed.
-Like Australia, infrastructure is fairly stable not rapidly changing in rural New Zealand.
+Like Australia, infrastructure is fairly stable.

 This was just the beginning of a wonderful day of riding.
 The shirt called it correctly today.